Peter Rousseeuw: Recognition

 Rousseeuw was elected Member of International Statistical Institute (1991), Fellow of Institute of Mathematical Statistics (1993), and Fellow of the American Statistical Association (1994).
-His 1984 paper on robust regression has been reprinted in Breakthroughs in Statistics, which collected and annotated the 60 most influential papers in statistics from 1850 to 1990.
-He became an ISI highly cited researcher in 2003, and was awarded the Jack Youden Prize (2018) and the Frank Wilcoxon Prize (2021).
+His 1984 paper on robust regression has been reprinted in Breakthroughs in Statistics, which collected and annotated the 60 most influential papers in statistics from 1890 to 1990.
+He became an ISI highly cited researcher in 2003, and was awarded the Jack Youden Prize (2018, 2022) and the Frank Wilcoxon Prize (2021), the George Box Medal, and the Research Medal of the International Federation of Classification Societies.
+In 2024, he received the Gottfried E. Noether Distinguished Scholar Award of the American Statistical Association.

-Creation of the Rousseeuw Prize for Statistics
+Rousseeuw Prize for Statistics

-From 2016 onward Peter Rousseeuw worked on creating a new biennial prize, sponsored by him.
+From 2016 onward, Peter Rousseeuw worked on creating a new biennial prize, sponsored by him.
 The goal of the prize is to recognize outstanding statistical innovations with impact on society, and to promote awareness of the important role and intellectual content of statistics and its profound impact on human endeavors.
 The award amount is 1 million US dollars, similar to the Nobel Prize in other fields.
-The first award in 2022 went to the topic of Causal Inference in Medicine and Public Health.
-It was presented by His Majesty King Philippe of Belgium to the laureates James Robins, Andrea Rotnitzky, Thomas Richardson, Miguel Hernán and Eric Tchetgen Tchetgen.
+The first award was presented in 2022.